jkedra/jkedra.github.io/_drafts/btrfs-mv.md

     ID 1761 gen 291551 top level 257 path .snapshot
     [...]

-There are also multiple snapshots as created by snapper and some coming from docker.
+There are also multiple snapshots created by snapper which I don't care for and some coming from docker.
+Those docker were apparently used by some images I kept.
+Once the images were deleted, the corresponding snapshots disappeared automatically.

 ## Safety Backup

-Start with read-only snapshots for stable image creation:
+The BTRFS send/receive commands work only on readonly snaphots.
+So I had to create the snapshots first:

     btrfs subvolume snapshot -r / /root_ro
     btrfs subvolume snapshot -r /home /home/home_ro